sharmainec/tp/docs/DeveloperGuide.md

 #### Description

-The slideshow feature displays the current list of flashcards shown in [List mode](UserGuide/#list-mode) one at a time in individual "slides".
+The slideshow feature displays the current list of flashcards shown in [List mode](UserGuide/#list-mode) one at a time.
 In [Slideshow mode](UserGuide/#slideshow-mode), users can test how well they remember their flashcards by entering their answers for each flashcard and getting feedback on whether they are right or wrong.
-Users may also navigate between "slides".
+Users may also navigate between flashcards.

 #### Implementation